Definition. If we take

 They can be obtained from the continuous q-Jacobi polynomials defined by

 (3.10.1) in the following way.
-Set in the definition
+Set

 (3.10.1) and change